 A loving portrait of a father told from the perspective of his four kids.
 For My Father's Kingdom, having premiered in Berlin earlier this year, now returns home to audiences who know this experience intimately.
 In trying to understand her father, director Vea Mafile'o and Jeremiah Tauamiti capture a moving story about generational difference, resilience and unconditional love.
-With this brief glimpse into Tongan Tauamiti life, we are reminded of the longing Pacific elders have for home, while the next generations build on their Tongan culture and "The heart of this film has always traditions can hold been about a father and his goal of being there for his family...
-Vea's
+With this brief glimpse into Tongan Tauamiti

+Tongan culture and traditions can hold